fermenreq/Parameterize_Docker/README.md

 docker-machine version 0.13.0, build 9ba6da9
 ```

-In this case we are going to create two VM to populate the swarm:
+In this case we are going to create one VM to populate the swarm:

+**Docker Swarm Init**

 ```
-docker-machine create --driver virtualbox myvm1 docker-machine create --driver virtualbox myvm2
+root@osboxes:/home/osboxes/Desktop/Proyectos/STAMP/Parameterize_Docker/docker-compose-memory# docker swarm init Swarm initialized: current node (lz6c1l9noczhvaxw34s8n73dj) is now a manager.

+To add a worker to this swarm, run the following command:
+    docker swarm join --token SWMTKN-1-2b98vyjc3y34og500h22p226ibi4ow3g30w13bbdn9jaeavjcb-el0kt3gux5ohaal6nyg77o851 10.0.2.5:2377
+To add a manager to this swarm, run 'docker swarm join-token manager' and follow the instructions.

 ```

 **5.3 docker-compose**